slinstaedt/bash-templater/README.md

 $ templater <template> -f variables.txt
 ```

-If you have a file names `.env` in your calling directory, templater will automatically
+If you have a file named `.env` in your calling directory, templater will automatically
 load the variables specified in you `.env` file into its environment

 Example: